Nordland

 Nordland ([ˈnûːrlɑn]; Nordlánnda, Nordlaante, Nordlánda, lit.
-'Northland') is a county in Norway in the Northern Norway region, the least populous of all 11 counties, bordering Troms og Finnmark in the north, Trøndelag in the south, Norrbotten County in Sweden to the east, Västerbotten County to the south-east, and the Atlantic Ocean (Norwegian Sea) to the west.
+'Northland') is one of the three northernmost counties in Norway in the Northern Norway region, bordering Troms in the north, Trøndelag in the south, Norrbotten County in Sweden to the east, Västerbotten County to the south-east, and the Atlantic Ocean (Norwegian Sea) to the west.
 The county was formerly known as Nordlandene amt.
 The county administration is in the town of Bodø.
 The remote Arctic island of Jan Mayen has been administered from Nordland since 1995.
 In the southern part of the county is Vega, listed on the UNESCO World Heritage Site list.

 Districts

 The county is divided into traditional districts.
 These are Helgeland in the south (south of the Arctic Circle), Salten in the centre, and Ofoten in the north-east.
 In the north-west lie the archipelagoes of Lofoten and Vesterålen.